google/clusterfuzzlite/docs/build_integration.md

     ```
     This checks that your fuzz targets are compiled with the right sanitizer and doesn't crash after fuzzing for a few seconds.

-3. If run a particular fuzz target, use `run_fuzzer`:
+3. To run a particular fuzz target, use `run_fuzzer`:

     ```bash
     $ python infra/helper.py run_fuzzer --external --corpus-dir=<path-to-temp-corpus-dir> $PATH_TO_PROJECT <fuzz_target>
     ```
+4. If you are going to use the code coverage report feature of ClusterFuzzLite
+it is a good idea to test that coverage report generation works.
+This would use
+the corpus generated from the previous `run_fuzzer` step in your local corpus
+directory.

+    ```bash
+    $ python infra/helper.py build_fuzzers --external --sanitizer coverage $PATH_TO_PROJECT
+    $ python infra/helper.py coverage --external $PATH_TO_PROJECT --fuzz-target=<fuzz_target> --corpus-dir=<path-to-temp-corpus-dir>
+    ```

+You may need to run `python infra/helper.py pull_images` to use the latest coverage tools.

 <b>Make sure to test each
 of the sanitizers with `build_fuzzers`, `check_build`, and `run_fuzzer`.</b>